 Mentoring takes place on the kitchen floor of winter.
-We sip evening hot chocolate in my home.
-We wear clothes made for sleeping.
+We sip evening hot chocolate in my home and wear clothes made for sleeping.
 We talk easy.
-We listen for God.
+And we listen for God.

 Mentoring takes place as you and I sit our rumps on chairs situated hundreds or thousands of miles from one other.
 We search for each other’s eyes through a computer screen.
 Perhaps we say a sentence twice to help with each other’s accents.
 The video of us and the us we actually are, somehow merges.
 We talk more awkwardly perhaps.
 But one thing remains constant.
 Whether we laugh or cry, together we listen for God.
 We listen because mentoring prizes silences as well as sentences.

 Mentoring is befriending.
 As conflicts, afflictions, fatigue and discouragement rage about, we sit together as at a banquet table supping with our host in the presence of our enemies.
 The comfort of God makes our soul like a cup overflowing though our circumstances haven’t changed.

 Mentoring is imitating.
 You listen as I preach.
 You watch as I lead.
 You see me ask forgiveness.
 You hear me pray with tears for a critic or spiral down in defeat for an hour before I remember the gospel and take His promises for my own again.
 You join me in song.
 You wince with my weakness.
 You think me strange and off until later as you realize the wisdom that seemed folly to you.
 You think me less heroic than you first imagined because the latter view is the truer one as anyone who already knew me could have told you.
 A new category for learning emerges.
 A man’s ways, not just his words, shape we who follow him.